 There are a few types of EVs available today.
 These types are often referred to as Battery Electric Vehicles (BEVs), Plug-in Hybrid Electric Vehicles (PHEVs) and Hybrid Electric Vehicles (HEVs).
 These types are mainly defined by the kinds of fuel they use and the methods by which they are refueled or recharged.

 If you’re interested in buying an EV, you are not alone.
 Statista predicts steady market gains for EV sales in the future, and there are already significantly more EVs available for purchase today than ever before.
-As of 2023 there are more than 100 different PEV models available for purchase.
+As of 2023 there are hundreds of different PEV models available for purchase.

-You can find more information about available EV models and make comparisons between available EVs and other vehicles here.
+You can find more information about available EV models and make comparisons between available EVs and other vehicles using TVA’s EV resources.

 These are a few frequently asked questions about electric vehicle ownership: